The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations: Analysis

 \subsubsection{Detectability discrepancies}

 While RFI makes it harder to detect SPs, the injection analysis was set out to explore circumstances under which the HTRU-North SP pipeline unexpectedly still detects SPs.
-These circumstances must exist, since figure \ref{fig:wth_dependence} indicates that 701 injections should be recoverable by \heim\ with an S/N above the set S/N threshold of 6.5.
+These circumstances must exist, since Fig. \ref{fig:wth_dependence} indicates that 701 injections should be recoverable by \heim\ with an S/N above the set S/N threshold of 6.5.
 However, the SP pipeline actually detected 795 injections, meaning that a significant amount of injections were unexpectedly detected.

-To investigate how these injections could have been detected, the injected S/Ns of all detected SPs are plotted against their recovered \heim\ S/Ns in figure \ref{fig:detected_injections}.
-Like in figure \ref{fig:wth_dependence}, the markers' colours represent the applied scattering times.
-The marker sizes depict the boxcar widths with which \heim\ recovered the injections and lines are drawn from the injections' discrete injected S/N (plotted in figure \ref{fig:wth_dependence}) to their recovered \heim\ S/N. These lines make it easier to see if injections have been recovered with a higher or lower S/N by \heim\ than expected.
+To investigate how these injections could have been detected, the injected S/Ns of all detected SPs are plotted against their recovered \heim\ S/Ns in Fig. \ref{fig:detected_injections}.
+As in Fig. \ref{fig:wth_dependence}, the colours of the markers represent the applied scattering times.
+The marker sizes depict the boxcar widths with which \heim\ recovered the injections, and lines are drawn from the discrete injected S/N of the injections (plotted in Fig. \ref{fig:wth_dependence}) to their recovered \heim\ S/N. These lines make it easier to see if injections have been recovered with a higher or lower S/N by \heim\ than expected.
 As indicated in this figure, 109 injections were detected even though their discrete injected S/Ns lie below \heim's detection threshold.
 Together with the 701 expected detections this makes a total of 810 possible detections.
-Thus, 15 injections expected to be detectable have also been missed by the pipeline in order to get to the 795 detections reported in table \ref{tab:num_recoveries}.
+Thus, 15 injections expected to be detectable have also been missed by the pipeline in order to get to the 795 detections reported in Table \ref{tab:num_recoveries}.